jaden-miguel/f1-test/README.md

 # F1 Winner Predictor

-This project downloads the latest Formula 1 race results using the [FastF1](https://github.com/theOehrly/Fast-F1) library and trains a simple logistic regression model to estimate the probability of each driver winning the next race.
+This project downloads Formula 1 race results with the [FastF1](https://github.com/theOehrly/Fast-F1) library and trains a logistic regression model to estimate each driver's chance of winning the next race.
+The model is trained on data from the last few seasons and uses cross-validation to improve accuracy.

 ## Setup